imapex/gadd/README.md

 The latest build of this project is available as a Docker image from Docker Hub

     docker pull imapex/gadd:tag
 You will also need to have an environmental variable file built.
 There's a template on``github.com/imapex/gadd`` called``gadd_dock_env_template``that you can use as a starting point.
 We'll explain later in this docuement on usage.
-See Option B or C on how to download.
+See Option II below on how to download.

 **Option II:**